Drones & Aerial Activities - Quickstart guide

 • EBKT RMZ 2: further away from the airport.

-For geographical zones managed by Defence, it is also obligatory to request your flight authorisations via DSA.
+For geographical zones managed by Defence, it is also obligatory to request your flight authorisations via DAA.

 Figure 1: All geozones in Belgium managed by skeyes